KeyboardKit/KeyboardKit/README.md

 ## KeyboardKit App

-Download the [KeyboardKit app][KeyboardKit-App] from the App Store to try KeyboardKit without having to write any code or build the demo app from Xcode.
+The [KeyboardKit app][KeyboardKit-App] on the App Store lets you try KeyboardKit without having to write any code or build an app from Xcode.

 ## Support This Project

-KeyboardKit is open-source and completely free, but you can support the project by becoming a [GitHub Sponsor][Sponsors], upgrading to [KeyboardKit Pro][Pro] or [get in touch][Email] for freelance work, paid support etc.
+KeyboardKit is free to use, but you can support the project by becoming a [GitHub Sponsor][Sponsors], upgrading to [KeyboardKit Pro][Pro] or [get in touch][Email] for freelance work, paid support etc.